damonblack/webpack-tutorial/README.md

 - Open the html file in a browser and admire your handiwork.

-- Lastly, we'll add the build and node_modules to our .gitignore file.
+- Lastly, we'll add the build and node_modules to our `.gitignore` file.
+You'll want to commit the `yarn.lock` though.